sst/guide/_chapters/logic-errors-in-lambda-functions.md

 ![View log request error message in Seed](/assets/monitor-debug-errors/view-log-request-error-message-in-seed.png)

-The message is `The provided key element does not match the schema` says that there is something wrong with the `Key` that we passed in.
-Our debug messages helped guide us to the source of the problem.
+The message `The provided key element does not match the schema`, says that there is something wrong with the `Key` that we passed in.
+Our debug messages helped guide us to the source of the problem!

 Next let's look at how we can debug unexpected errors in our Lambda functions.